pingcap/docs/dr-secondary-cluster.md

     For more information about the changefeed configurations, see [TiCDC Changefeed Configurations](/ticdc/ticdc-changefeed-config.md).

 2. To check whether a changefeed task runs properly, run the `changefeed query` command.
 The query result includes the task information and the task state.
-You can specify the `--simple` or `-s` argument to simplify the query result so that only the basic replication state and the checkpoint information are displayed.
-If you do not specify this argument, the output includes detailed task configuration, replication states, and replication table information.
+You can specify the `--simple` or `-s` argument to display only the basic replication state and the checkpoint information.
+If you do not specify this argument, the output includes detailed task configuration, replication state, and replication table information.

     ```shell
     tiup cdc cli changefeed query -s --server=http://10.1.1.9:8300 --changefeed-id="dr-primary-to-secondary"